 Dear Professor XY: I would like you to be my thesis advisor for my PhD.
 Would you accept me as your student?

-At UCLA Biostatistics, Professors do not accept students; rather you apply to the doctoral program, DrPH or PhD in our department through SOPHAS.
+At UCLA Biostatistics, Professors do not accept students; rather you apply to the doctoral program (PhD) in our department through SOPHAS.
 (You also must send an application to the UCLA graduate school as well.)
 The department recommends admission (or not), and the graduate division actually formally admits you.
 After you are admitted, we assign you an academic advisor to advise you on course choices.
 Actual selection of a thesis advisor is an agreement between the advisor and the student; both must agree to the arrangement.
 Some students wait until late in their career to pick an adviser, some settle on an adviser early in the program.

 Can you process my application if I supply a photocopy of my transcripts (or GRE scores or TOEFL scores etc.)?